openvenues/node-postal/README.md

 Special Thanks
 --------------

-@imlucas for information and examples of repos using Nan, node-gyp, etc.
+Lucas Hrabovsky (https://github.com/imlucas) for information and examples of repos using Nan, node-gyp, etc.